SeanGenge/portfolio/README.md

 # portfolio
-Programmer - Sean Genge
+<p>Programmer - Sean Genge</p>
-# This is a portfolio showcasing some of my work
+This is a portfolio showcasing some of my work